The Return Counter Becomes a Risk Score

 Appriss Retail markets Engage In-Store Return Authorization as a real-time, behavior-based AI system for stopping return fraud and abuse while preserving smoother treatment for loyal customers.
 Its product page says the system uses data from every channel, applies AI and statistical models, assesses customer behavior and return history, and gives recommendations to approve, deny, or warn during the return process.
 It also describes linking purchases, returns, orders, claims, appeasements, credit cards, and other information to build a more consistent view of shopper behavior.

 The Retail Equation, owned by Appriss according to the Consumer Financial Protection Bureau's company listing, describes transaction authorization software that links in-store and online transaction information with an ID number, such as a payment method or government-issued ID, and evaluates that linked history for indicators of fraud or policy abuse.
+Those descriptions establish what the product and company claim to do.
+They do not, by themselves, establish accuracy, fairness, or error rates.

 Why Retailers Want the Score